hyee/dbcli/README.md

 2. In the "Font" tab, use Roster font with the size is 6 X 12<br>

 ###Configure enviroment
-Before running dbcli, make sure that you have installed JRE 1.6+ in your local PC.<br>
+Before running dbcli, make sure that you have installed JRE 1.7+(32bit) in your local PC.<br>
-Open dbcli.bat with text editor, modify the "JRE_HOME" and "ORACLE_HOME" variables as your PC's situation, then click the bat to run.<br>
+Open dbcli.bat with text editor, modify the "JRE_HOME" and "TNS_ADM" variables as your PC's situation, then click the bat to run.<br>
 It also support command line options with "<command>=<args>" format, all available options can be found by typing "help":<br>

 [drag]:https://raw.githubusercontent.com/hyee/dbcli/master/help.png